 - Cons: Will need a third-party wedding theme and plugins for RSVPs, a registry, and other features.

-- Gain exposure with $200 in FREE advertising credits
+- Get exposure with up to $200 in advertising credits

-- Optional professional services help design, build and market your site
+- Optional professional services to help design, build, and market your site

 - Get started on Bluehost now.